 The concept would minimize delay for motorists to reduce the likelihood of spillover traffic or diversions to other streets.
-When delivery trucks or trash collector trucks block the motor vehicle lane, motorists would pass using the recommended center turn lane.
-The concept would have a net gain in on-street parking, and would reduce parking at strategic locations to provide additional marked crosswalks and better visibility, which improve safety for people walking across the street and bicycling.
+Additional loading zones are recommended to allow for delivery truck drivers to have predictable places to stop along the corridor.
+The concept would have a net gain in on-street parking, and would reduce parking at strategic locations to provide additional marked crosswalks and better visibility, which would improve safety for people walking, bicycling and driving across the street.